robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the primary benefit of using OpenAPI specifications in REST API development?

-A) Better runtime performance
+- A. Better runtime performance
-B) Documentation generation and contract-first development
+- B. Documentation generation and contract-first development
-C) Reduced server costs
+- C. Reduced server costs
-D) Enhanced security
+- D. Enhanced security

 ### Back
 **Correct Answer**: B